 7. Custom LMS

-Unlike standard LMS, a custom LMS provides enhanced security and safety.
-It integrates smoothly with other systems, enabling easy information sharing without the need for IT support.
-With a custom LMS, you have full control over the features you include.
-It offers user-friendly tools for content editing, automation, advanced reporting, and more.
+A bespoke LMS, as opposed to a regular LMS, offers increased security and safety.
+It connects seamlessly with other systems, allowing for quick information transfer without the need for IT help.
+A bespoke LMS gives you complete control over the features you include.
+It provides simple tools for content editing, automation, advanced reporting, and more.

 Benefits of custom LMS: